 Do your part dispose of unused

 Pool chemicals are highly corrosive and reactive and can cause health hazards and even fires.
 Proper disposal is very important for the environment.

 When not properly disposed of, pool chemicals are dangerous.
-They can cause skin irritation to your neighborhood waste management staff, release poisonous gases, and even create chemical reaction explosions and fires in garbage trucks.
-Pool and Spa chemicals will contaminate the soil and groundwater when dumped out or put into a landfill.
+They can cause skin irritation to your neighborhood waste management staff, release poisonous gases, and

 For chemicals you no longer need or do not want anymore contact your local municipality for drop off days for safe disposal.